 QUESTION: Whose responsibility is it to make a developers massive land leasing for potential Industrial Utility-Scale Solar and Wind Power Facility projects immediately transparent to the public so that citizens have this critical information?
 How are citizens able to make wise investment and planning decisions and to mitigate financial risk when there is zero visiblity to the total, growing number of acres in their county being secured for industrial development?

-ANSWER: It seems no responsibility is being taken for ensuring full transparency to the ever increasing amount of Kansas land that is being secured by developers for these projects.
+ANSWER: It seems no responsibility is being taken for ensuring full transparency to the ever increasing amount of Kansas land that is being secured by foreign covered entities for these projects.
 This needs immediate attention!

-If regulations are going to allow Energy Companies to request and potentially be granted CUPs, that modify land use; and that use deviates from a County or City’s Long-term Comprehensive Plan then the public needs to be made aware of the large land leasing activites that are taking place in their communities.
+If regulations are going to allow Energy Companies to request and potentially be granted CUPs, that modify land use; and that use deviates from a County or City’s Long-term Comprehensive Plan then the public needs to be made aware of the large land leasing activites that are taking place in their communities AS SOON AS IT BEGINS.
 Transparency should be required immediatley upon the signing of an Energy Company’s first land lease agreement in a County/City and for every lease thereafter.

 1. Written notification of the land lease within 10 days to State, County and City Officials.
-The State of Kansas to document online, and make available to the public, a database tool to lookup large land leasing activity by a single company and the subsidiaries they may be operating behind.
+The State of Kansas to document online, and make available to the public, a database tool to lookup large land leasing activity by a single company and the subsidiaries (LLCs, most often foreign covered entities) they may be operating behind.